Unfulfilled Animated Romances And More: Queer Stories at Anima Festival Brussels 2023

 Who said that unfulfilled romances are out of favor?
 In the 'Queer Stories' animation programme of the celebrated Anima Festival Brussels (17-26 February 2023), an amalgam of stories and voices emerged -most notably from young authors.

-Beauty is a key word here; even the most coming-of-age animation docs, like 'The Best Grandfather in the World' by Nina Bisiarina, which details the coming out of the Russian gay guy Felix to his grandfather, uses a background that is both childlike and well-placed at the same time.
-The story of Felix and the expected homophobia he encounters are not new, but Bisiarina puts dramatic touches (like bonding and estrangement) that ring true.
+Beauty is a keyword here; even the most coming-of-age animation docs, like 'The Best Grandfather in the World' by Nina Bisiarina, which details the coming out of the Russian gay guy Felix to his grandfather, uses a background that is both childlike and well-placed at the same time.
+The story of Felix and the expected homophobia he encounters is not new, but Bisiarina puts dramatic touches (like bonding and estrangement) that ring true.

-Animation documentary seem to be a fine format to explicitly talk about representation, and the 2D 'Cuir Desire' by Lori Malépart-Traversy (from the Magical Caresses animated documentary series) is an unpretended effort in describing a very intimate telling of female masturbation, in which the expected LGBTQIA+ norms are here subversed.
+Animation documentary seems to be a fine format to talk about representation explicitly, and the 2D 'Cuir Desire' by Lori Malépart-Traversy (from the Magical Caresses animated documentary series) is an unpretentious effort in describing a very intimate telling of female masturbation, in which the expected LGBTQIA+ norms are here subverted.
 Desire works differently in mirroring (computer screen when watching porn) and in the mind (white stick figures in the dark) than in the real life of the individual.
 Imagination here gets a really additive, informative function.

 Another screen for the mind is cinema itself, and that is exactly how 'La Vita Nuova' by Arthur Sevestre starts.
 The possibility of two gay men finding each other is here extended to a 4-minute search into a colorful urban playground.
 Saturated colors, and staircases that lead to more staircases (but uniformly dressed men, on the other hand) make the journey for the significant other a still delicate adventure.